SanketGhorpade1999/MicroBank-Connect/README.md

 # Internet Banking Concept With Java Spring Boot Microservices

-This source code was developed for Java based microservices tutorial series from [javatodev.com](https://javatodev.com).

 In this article series I’m going to explain using internet banking API concept with spring boot based microserices architecture.
 Initially I’ll develop the core API which will evolve as a full fledged REST API collection until deployments.

 ### Microservices Inside This Project